 Fun and challenging for children aged 2 to 5

-If your child is between 2 to 5 years of age, they’re ready for our Preschool Swim program!
-Both fun and challenging, this six-level program offers flexible entry and exit points based on your child’s age, ability and progress.
+If your child is between 2 to 5 years of age, they’re ready for our Little Waves program!
+Both fun and challenging, this seven-level program offers flexible entry and exit points based on your child’s age, ability and progress.

 Designed to appeal to preschool children, games and activities engage their imagination while they learn important skills and increase their knowledge.

-Goggles are recommended for all preschool levels and reusable swim diapers are also required for children under 36 months.
+Goggles are recommended for all Little Waves levels and reusable swim diapers are also required for children under 36 months.
 Both can be conveniently purchased at our front desk!

-The Salamander level is the level where you will really start to see your child’s confidence underwater increase!
-In this level, your child will be encouraged to accomplish skills with independence.
+This level is when you will really start to see your child’s confidence underwater increase!
+In this level, your child will be encouraged to accomplish skills with independence including doing front and back floats on their own for at least 5 seconds.

-The Sunfish level is often referred to as “the kicking level”!
+This level is often referred to as “the kicking level”!
 This level is designed to teach your child propulsion by learning how to flutter kick through the water.
-We will move your child through several progressions until they are moving independently in the water for a distance of 5 metres.
+We will move your child through several progressions until they are moving independently in the water for a solid 5 seconds, or roughly about 3 to 5 metres.

-Basic front crawl is the major focus of this level.
-In the Whale level, we are encouraging your child to build endurance for a 15 to 25-metre front crawl.
+Basic front crawl and back crawl are the major areas of focus in this level.
 Your child will also be practicing entering deep water, supporting themselves at the surface for 20 seconds (treading water) and returning to a point of safety without assistance.
+Once swimmers pass Little Wave 7, they move onto Big Wave 4!